thufschmitt/tix-papers/nix-light/description.md

 #### Grammar

-Nix-light is similar to Nix, but makes syntactically distinct all the elements which requires a special treatment from the typechecker.
+Nix-light is similar to Nix, but makes syntactically distinct all the elements which require a special treatment from the typechecker.

 The differences are:

-- The if construct is replaced by the more general "typecase" construct of the form `(x = e0 tin t) ? e1 : e2` (which evaluates to `e1` if `e0` evaluates to a value of type `t` and to `e2` otherwise).
+- The `if` construct is replaced by the more general "typecase" construct of the form `(x = e0 tin t) ? e1 : e2` (which evaluates to `e1` if `e0` evaluates to a value of type `t` and to `e2` otherwise).
   The general case `if e0 then e1 else e2` will be compiled to